What to Bring to Galapagos and Ecuador? Packing List 2020

 When I first tried wearing polarised glasses, I was genuinely amazed by their effectiveness.
 At the time, I was on a zodiac off the coast of Cerro Dragon (Isla Santa Cruz), and the glasses enabled me to spot marine life such as sharks, turtles, and stingrays far more easily.
 Unfortunately, as I only tried these glasses four days into my cruise, I felt like I had been missing out on seeing more.
 All in all, they are definitely worth including on the Galapagos packing list, even if just used for this one trip.

-5. Sports Water Bottle – Galapagos packing tips
+5. Sports Water Bottle – What to bring to the Galapagos Islands

 6. A Backpack – Galapagos Packing Tips